• Skip to primary navigation

 These genius hooks are perfect for holding spray bottles on the back of bathroom cabinet doors

-I wasn’t sure if they would hold the weight of heavy spray bottles over time but I had them on the back of our kitchen cabinet for over a year before we moved and they all stayed in place!
+I wasn’t sure if they would hold the weight of heavy spray bottles over time, but I had them on the back of our kitchen cabinet for over a year before we moved and they all stayed in place!

-And with that… my small bathroom storage post is a wrap!
 Do you have any other bathroom storage tips to share?
 Leave them in the comments below!

 XO,